Fiona McLean-Buechel BA Mus.Perf., CERT RAM

 Lucinda teaches children on the 'String Training Programme' at the Junior Guildhall School of Music and Drama.
 She enjoys working with both children and adults at Suzuki and Kodaly method summer schools and workshops.

 One of Lucinda's greatest passions is to play chamber music and she performs regularly with the Boxbury Piano Trio and the Greganog Ensemble.
 She has also recently performed as a soloist with local amateur orchestras.

 Polly is a violinist who has been working with children and music for nearly 20 years.
-Married with four children, she lives with her family in Somerset.
-She was a member of the Centre for Young Musicians in Pimlico and played with the London Schools' Symphony Orchestra for several years.
-After a 6th form music scholarship to Bryanston School she went on read music at the University of Manchester.
+Married with four children, she lives with her family in Somerset where she teaches the violin, piano and classroom music full time in local schools.

 Polly's musical education was greatly influenced by a privately run annual chamber music week in Wales.
 It was on these camping weeks, which also involved a lot of outdoor activity in the Welsh countryside, that she really developed a passion for playing chamber music, particularly the quartet repertoire.